Posts

 Image

 This year we celebrated 50 years of marriage (how time flies!) and beside celebration meals, we were given a holiday in Norfolk by our wonderful family.
 Rather than waste the day we were travelling up there, we went early in the day and detoured to Sandringham - see the previous post, before a short journey to King Nutkins, where we would spend the next two nights.
 It was a magical site in the woods, with only 6 vans on site, but where the owners had converted their farm building to a fabulous wedding site overlooking a lake surrounded by beautiful gardens.
 The Vans looked down over the venue but discreetly placed.
 King Nutkins amongst the trees.
 Rosey enjoying a drink on the veranda area.
 Behind and below was a campfire / barbecue area, not that that weather was quite warm enough.
 Two views of the wedding area with hall, kitchen, bar, and outdoor seating.
-Two more views of the grounds Wooden carved wings in the grounds by the lake Home
+Two more views of the grounds Wooden carved wings in the grounds by the lake Index of posts

 Sandringham - the Royal residence